pnemani1993/collection/linux/linux_basics.md

 - POSIX: portable operating system interface.
 Defines a set of standards that OS developers strive to conform to.
 POSIX defines an application programming interface (API), so that programmers know what functions, data structures, and variables they should define or utilize to implement the code they are developing for the operating system.
 POSIX API has been used to develop Linux Standard Base (LSB).
   - LSB: Among many other things, it defines the top level directory structure of linux and the location of significant linux files such as libraries, executables, and configuration files, a base set of linux commands and utilities to be implemented, and implementations for such programs as gcc, the C compiler.

-## Types of users in Linux ##
-SuperUsers and normal users + software accounts.
-- Superusers in Linux are called root users.
-The root user has access to all system commands and so can access all the system resources through those commands.

 ## Filesystem Hierarchy Standard ##
 FHS defines the directory structure and the content/purpose of each directories in the linux distributions.
 ![Linux File Syste](./images/linux-system-directoies-poster.png)